 Conductors And Insulators - Definition, Examples, Properties, FAQs

-Edited By Vishal kumar | Updated on Sep 24, 2024 11:21 AM IST
+Edited By Vishal kumar | Updated on Jul 02, 2025 04:25 PM IST

-Define Conductors and Insulators.
+Define Conductors and Insulators

 Physical qualities such as malleability, phase, texture, colour, polarity, solubility, and others let us distinguish the components around us.
 However, as we all know, another major classification of elements is based on their electric charge conductivity, i.e. conductors and insulators.

 If we make a simple experiment with a battery and a small LED bulb, we will find that the bulb does not light up when the electric circuit between the battery and the bulb is completed by plastic or cotton thread.
 When the same experiment is repeated with a metallic wire, such as copper, the bulb begins to glow.
 This means that some elements allow charge to be transferred from the battery to the bulbs while others do not.
-The electrical conductivity examples of such components is used to classify them.
+The electrical conductivity examples of such components are used to classify them.
 In this detailed post, we will learn more about conductors and insulators.

 This Story also Contains

-1. Define Conductors and Insulators.
+1. Define Conductors and Insulators

 2. What are Conductors?